spectrocloud/librarium/docs/docs-content/clusters/edge/networking/vxlan-overlay.md

 3. Select the host cluster you created to view its details page.

-4. Select the **Nodes** tab, in the **Private Ips** column, each host has an overlay IP address within the CIDR range you provided during cluster configuration.
+4. Select the **Nodes** tab.
+For each host, the **Private Ips** column lists an overlay IP address within the CIDR range you provided during cluster configuration.

 :::tip
 To view the external IP addresses of the edge hosts, from the **Main Menu**, go to **Clusters**, and click the **Edge Hosts** tab.
 The IP address displayed in the table is the external IP address.